ibm-cloud-docs/openwhisk/pkg_tone_analyzer.md

 5. Click the **Tone Analyzer** Package.

-5. Click **Install**.
+6. Click **Install**.

-6. Once the package is installed you are redirected to the actions page and can search for your new package, which is named **`tone-analyzer-v3`**.
+7. After the package is installed you are redirected to the actions page and can search for your new package, which is named **`tone-analyzer-v3`**.

-7. To use the actions in the **tone-analyzer-v3** package, you must bind service credentials to the actions.
+8. To use the actions in the **tone-analyzer-v3** package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps 4 and 5 in the [CLI instructions](#toneanalyzer_cli).
-  * To bind service credentials to individual actions, complete the following steps in the UI.
+  * To bind service credentials to individual actions, complete the following steps in the console:

   You must complete the following steps for each action that you want to use.
   {: note}